- Research Projects

-Penn Center for AIDS Research
+Penn Center for AIDS Research (CFAR)

 Funded by the National Institutes of Health (NIH) the Penn Center for AIDS Research (CFAR) provides shared administrative and research support to enhance and coordinate high quality HIV/AIDS research projects throughout the University.
 The CFAR provides core facilities, expertise, and services not otherwise readily obtained through more traditional funding mechanisms.
 These core resources facilitate inter-departmental cooperation in the planning and conduct of research that will advance scientific findings in the area of HIV/AIDS.